datahub-project/datahub/docs/managed-datahub/datahub-api/graphql-api/incidents-api-beta.md

 }
 ```

-### Examples&#x20;
+### Examples

 Now that we've raised an incident on it, imagine we want to fetch the first 10 "active" incidents for the Dataset with URN `urn:li:dataset:(abc`).
-To do so, we could issue the following request:&#x20;
+To do so, we could issue the following request:

 _Request_